vikumsw/vikumsw.github.io/ML/index.md

 <p style="text-align: left;">I find machine learning fascinating because it's fun, diverse, pervasive, not magic, creative, science and free!.</p>
 <hr />
 <h3 style="text-align: left;"><strong><a href="/blog/the_3Ds_of_machine_learning_systems_design_note">[Summarization] My take on "The 3Ds of Machine Learning Systems Design" by Professor Neil Lawrence</a> </strong></h3>
+<p>This is my take on "The 3D's process" which is based on this wonderful <a href="http://inverseprobability.com/2018/11/05/the-3ds-of-machine-learning-systems-design#fnref5">article</a> by Professor Neil Lawrence.
+I have rearranged ideas and presented in a slighly different structure.
+I reccomond reading the <a href="http://inverseprobability.com/2018/11/05/the-3ds-of-machine-learning-systems-design#fnref5">original article</a> first.
+Then this will be a good revision material to reflect on the ideas for later iterations.</p>
 <hr />
 <h3 style="text-align: left;"><strong><a href="/blog/AutoMLShortNote">My notes on AutoML</a> </strong></h3>
 <p>My short notes on AutoML here.</p>